ya55en/py-linux-traffic-control/README.rst

  # ./ltc.py tc -cvi eth0 --ingress ifb0 -dc tcp:8080-8088:256kbit:7%

-Note that you cannot setup egress and ingress controll within the same command.
+Note that you cannot setup egress and ingress controll within the same command, or within the same profile.
 (We may think on supporting this in the future, though.)

 Example config file content::